OSGeo/PROJ/README.md

     ./configure

+See the note below if you are building PROJ directly from the git repository.

 If another path prefix is required, then execute:

     ./configure --prefix=/my/path

 In either case, the directory of the prefix path must exist and be writable by the installer.
 After executing configure, execute:

     make